k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: unwielding weapons of warning didn't clear warning symbols
 - Fix: crowned Infidel Draugr would become demons after save/reload
 - Fix: closet trap engravings
+- Fix: grammar/death reason if the player is incinerated by Sunsword or the Hammer of the Gods